 Keep in mind that these are optional recommendations that you and your team may or may not follow to develop Symfony applications.
-If you want to continue using your own best practices and methodologies, you can of course do it.
+If you want to continue using your own best practices and methodologies, you can still do that.
 Symfony is flexible enough to adapt to your needs.
 That will never change.

 Who this Book Is for (Hint: It's not a Tutorial)¶

 Any Symfony developer, whether you are an expert or a newcomer, can read this guide.
 But since this isn't a tutorial, you'll need some basic knowledge of Symfony to follow everything.
-If you are totally new to Symfony, welcome!
-Start with The Quick Tour tutorial first.
+If you are totally new to Symfony, welcome! and read the Getting Started guides first.

 We've deliberately kept this guide short.
 We won't repeat explanations that you can find in the vast Symfony documentation, like discussions about Dependency Injection or front controllers.
 We'll solely focus on explaining how to do what you already know.

-In addition to this guide, a sample application has been developed with all these best practices in mind.
-This project, called the Symfony Demo application, can be obtained through the Symfony Installer.
-First, download and install the installer and then execute this command to download the demo application:
+In addition to this guide, a sample application called Symfony Demo has been developed with all these best practices in mind.
+Execute this command to download the demo application: